Notes on the "Ramified" Seiberg-Witten Equations and Invariants

-The usual prescription employed in interpreting operators which introduce a singularity in the gauge field along a two-cycle $D$ in $X$, is to consider in the path integral, connections on the $U(1)$-bundle $L$ restricted to $X \backslash D$ that are singular along $D$.\footnote{To understand this, first note that the above-described surface operator is just a two-dimensional analog of an 't Hooft loop operator, and in the case that one inserts an 't Hooft loop operator in $X$ -- which introduces a singularity in the gauge field along a loop $\gamma \subset X$ -- one can show that in order to have a well-defined theory, we must sum over all connections of the $U(1)$-bundle over $X \backslash \gamma$ that has a singularity along $\gamma$ in the path-integral (see $\S$10.3 of~\cite{QFT2}).
-Consequently, one should do the same here.} This is \emph{equivalent }to considering connections on a $U(1)$-bundle $L'$ that is defined over all of $X$ which has curvature $F' = F - 2\pi \alpha \delta_D$, where $F$ is the curvature of $L$ over $X$ that is therefore singular along $D$.\footnote{To justify this statement, note that the instanton number $\tilde k$ of the bundle $L$ over $X \backslash D$ is (in the mathematical convention) given by $\tilde k = k + \alpha l - (\alpha^2 / 2) D \cap D$, where $k$ is the instanton number of the bundle $L$ over $X$ with curvature $F$, and $l = \int_D F / 2\pi$ is the monopole number ($\it cf$. eqn.~(1.7) of~\cite{KM1} for a $U(1)$-bundle).
+The usual physical prescription employed in interpreting operators which introduce a singularity in the gauge field along a two-cycle $D$ in $X$, is to consider in the path integral, connections on the $U(1)$-bundle $L$ (which is singular along $D \subset X$) restricted to $X \backslash D$.
+In other words, one ought to sum over smooth connections in the path integral if the underlying physical theory is to be finite and therefore well-defined.\footnote{Notice that the above-described surface operator is just a two-dimensional analog of an 't Hooft loop operator, and in the case that one inserts an 't Hooft loop operator in $X$ -- which introduces a singularity in the gauge field along a loop $\gamma \subset X$ -- one can show that in order to have a well-defined theory, we must sum over all connections of the $U(1)$-bundle (that has a singularity along $\gamma$) over $X \backslash \gamma$ in the path-integral (see $\S$10.3 of~\cite{QFT2}).
+One does likewise here.} This is \emph{physically equivalent } (see derivation of eqn.~(2.36) in~\cite{Gukov-Witten}) to considering connections on a $U(1)$-bundle $L'$ which has (smooth) curvature $F' = F - 2\pi \alpha \delta_D$ that extends over all of $X$, where $F$ is the (singular along $D$) curvature of $L$.\footnote{To further justify the arguments in~\cite{Gukov-Witten}, note that the instanton number $\tilde k$ of the bundle $L$ over $X \backslash D$ is (in the mathematical convention) given by $\tilde k = k + \alpha l - (\alpha^2 / 2) D \cap D$, where $k$ is the instanton number of the bundle $L$ over $X$ with curvature $F$, and $l = \int_D F / 2\pi$ is the monopole number ($\it cf$. eqn.~(1.7) of~\cite{KM1} for a $U(1)$-bundle).
 On the other hand, the instanton number $k'$ of the bundle $L'$ over $X$ with curvature $F' = F - 2\pi \alpha \delta_D$ is (in the physical convention) given by $k' = - {1\over 8 \pi^2} \int_X F' \wedge F' = k + \alpha l - (\alpha^2 / 2) D \cap D$.
-Hence, we find that the expressions for $\tilde k$ and $k'$ coincide, reinforcing the notion that the bundle $L$ over $X \backslash D$ can be equivalently interpreted as the bundle $L'$ over $X$.
-Of course, for $F'$ to qualify as a nontrivial field strength, $D$ must be a homology cycle of $X$, so that $\delta_D$ (like $F$) is in an appropriate cohomology class of $X$.} In other words, one just needs to replace the field strength $F$ that appears in the original Lagrangian with $F' = F - 2\pi \alpha \delta_D$, and consider integrating $F'$ over all of $X$ (instead of just $X \backslash D$) in evaluating the action.
+Hence, we find that the expressions for $\tilde k$ and $k'$ coincide, reinforcing the notion that the bundle $L$ restricted to $X \backslash D$ can be equivalently interpreted as the bundle $L'$ defined over all of $X$.
+Of course, for $F'$ to qualify as a nontrivial field strength, $D$ must be a homology cycle of $X$, so that $\delta_D$ (like $F$) is in an appropriate cohomology class of $X$.} In short, in order to introduce a surface operator, one just needs to replace the expression of the field strength that appears in the original Lagrangian (without the surface operator) with $F' = F - 2\pi \alpha \delta_D$, and consider integrating $F'$ over all of $X$ in evaluating the action.
 Since the positive-definite kinetic terms of the gauge field in the equivalent action are non-singular, the contributions to the path integral will be non-vanishing, as required of a well-defined theory.

 \newsubsection{The ``Ramified'' Seiberg-Witten Equations}

 The supersymmetric variations of the fields in the presence of a surface operator are the same as those in the ordinary theory without, except that the expression of the (non-singular) field strength is now given by $F'$.
 As such, the supersymmetric configurations of the theory obtained by setting the variations of the fermi fields to zero can be written as (\ref{reg SW}), albeit in terms of $F'$; in other words, the ``ramified'' SW equations will be given by